SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Reference_Booking_Manager.md

 **Mandatory**: No

 This property is used to define how to generate a contributing booking for a specific service definition.
-(See [Creating contributing bookings](xref:Service_Orchestration_contrib_bookings#creating-contributing-bookings).)
+(See [Configuring contributing bookings](xref:Service_Orchestration_contrib_bookings#configuring-contributing-bookings).)

 The JSON value of this property can contain the following fields: